Menu

 Obtaining information

-Legal disputes are resolved by applying legal rules to the particular facts of the case, without these facts a case cannot be built, let alone succeed.
+Legal disputes are resolved by applying legal rules to the particular facts of the case.
+Without these facts a case cannot be built, let alone succeed.
 Certain information may be instrumental to building a successful case and is always required in order to determine the legal question of the case and how the law should be applied.
 Not only is the access of information important to build private cases, but it is also central to public participation in decision making and holding governments to account.

 The importance of information to building a successful case therefore requires methods to obtain it.
 In order to facilitate obtaining information, many domestic legal systems provide rights which entitle individuals to information from the government, regulatory agencies, or other bodies.
 These rights are not only enshrined in many domestic legal systems, but in International Environmental Law.
 For example, Principle 10 of the Rio Declaration is based on the right to have access to environmental information in a timely and effective manner.

 In order to make this principle effectible, the Latin American and Caribbean Countries have signed the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean, at Escazú, Costa Rica.
-From a rights-based approach, the Agreement recognizes core democratic principles such as access to environmental information.
+From a rights-based approach, the agreement recognizes core democratic principles such as access to environmental information.

 The exercise of the right of access to environmental information includes: